The devil is in the details.

 Early on, some of the functionality is unclear and will need to be tested and negotiated with Customers during development.
 The same goes for NFRs.
 Some are fixed and well known in advance; others will evolve with the solution.

 By imposing constraints, NFRs may impact a wide range of system functionality.
 Therefore, they’re an important factor to consider when:

 - Refactoring to better reflect increasing solution domain knowledge

-- Imposing DevOps constraints by manufacturing, deployment, support, installation, maintainability, etc.
+- Imposing DevOps constraints on manufacturing, deployment, support, installation, maintainability, and so on

 The tools used to help develop solution intent provide some mechanisms to establish an economic approach to define and implement NFRs:

 - Compliance – This is the proof that the system or solution meets regulatory, industry, and other relevant standards and guidelines

 - Model-Based Systems Engineering (MBSE) – MBSE can be used to simulate the effect of NFRs and can link to the tests that validate them